alynioke/rtg-mentorship-2022/lecture_2/README.md

 # Homework

-To better learn this material please see the homework below.

 We are going to create a simple, personal webpage, which is all about you!<br>
 Share simple things about yourself, thoughts on life or picutres of pets :)